 Premenstrual syndrome: PMS

 In the case of premenstrual syndrome (PMS), the symptoms occur up to 14 days before the onset of menstruation.
 Typical symptoms of PMS include headaches, abdominal pain, skin changes, a feeling of tension in the chest, a feeling of “being bloated”, sleeping problems and fatigue.
 Psychological symptoms are also common.
 Many women are irritable, tense, depressed or moody.
 The symptoms usually decrease with the onset of the menstrual bleeding.

 A woman’s cycle lasts an average of 28 days.
 Ovulation takes place around 14 days before the onset of menstruation.
 If nidation of a fertilised egg cell does not occur, the mucosa of the uterus is expelled in the form of menstrual bleeding.
 However, the cycle of many women can be longer or shorter.
 Medications with monk’s pepper extract have a regulatory effect on the menstrual cycle.

 Monk’s pepper for women who wish to conceive

 Many women who wish to conceive also take preparations containing monk’s pepper.
 A regular menstrual cycle is important for the maturation of the egg cell.
 Menstrual cycle disorders can be one reason why some women do not conceive.
 If the duration of a woman’s cycle fluctuates, it is far more difficult to determine when ovulation occurs.
 If a woman has difficulty conceiving because of irregular periods, natural medications with monk’s pepper may help to regulate her cycle.

 Please note: Herbal remedies may also have interactions and side effects.
-For this reason, please read the package insert and consult your doctor or pharmacist if you have any questions.
+For this reason, please consult your doctor or pharmacist if you have any questions.